paulius-ta/AAA/README.md

 # AAA
-Alien Artifact Auction - A React/TS frontend project where one can bid on mysterious extraterrestrial relics
+Alien Artifact Auction - A React/TS frontend project where one can bid on mysterious extraterrestrial relics.

 This is an unfinished project that probably won't be completed (newer projects are always more fun).